alanrogers/eghop/src/index.md

 * Aug 10 [Chakraborty et al. 2020.][chakraborty20:biorxiv] Whole genomes
   reveal severe bottleneck among Asian hunter-gatherers following the invention of agriculture.
-Presenter: Shyamalika Gopalan.
+Presenter: Saikat Chakraborty.

     * "Using genomic data, we show that for the majority of Asian hunter-gatherers, population-sizes drastically decreased following the invention of agriculture.
 We argue that a combination of displacement, enslavement and disease resulted in the decimation of hunter-gatherer societies."

 * Aug 17